-As part of our multipronged approach to reduce our emissions, Kaiser Permanente has installed over 100 on-site solar arrays, which supplied 5% of our total electricity in 2 which supplied 5% of our total electricity in 2023 - enough to power over 9,000 single-family homes for a year - and saved an estimated \$1.2 million in annual energy costs.
+As part of our multipronged approach to reduce our emissions.
+Kaiser Permanente has installed over 100 on-site solar arrays, which supplied 5% of our total electricity in 2023 - enough to power over 9,000 single-family homes for a year - and saved an estimated \$1.2 million in annual energy costs.